avest/z9debug/README.md

 It works like this...
 1) Turn debugging on (in the code or by using the console interface).
 2) Execute your web page.
 3) Click on the optional console page link in the top right of your rendered web page.
 4) See the debug results.

 Here is some sample code...
-We are goign to debug the code of the first_char() function found in /test.php:
+We are going to debug the code of the first_char() function found in /test.php:
 ```php
 <?php
 include_once($_SERVER['DOCUMENT_ROOT'].'/debug/load.php');